 Part 4 (7 questions - 1 mark for each correct answer)

 Candidates listen to an interview or an exchange between two speakers and answer seven multiple-choice questions.
 Each question has three options (A, B or C).
-The extract lasts approximately 3-4 minutes.
+The extract lasts approximately 3 to 4 minutes.

 Duration: 14 minutes per pair of candidates